 1120 SW Fifth Avenue, Portland, OR 97204

-The park is currently under construction and in development.
-Improvements to make the site fully accessible and ADA compliant do not yet exist.
+The park is currently in development.
+Improvements to make the site fully accessible and ADA compliant will begin in early 2020.
 Please use your personal discretion to visit the site under current conditions.
-Click here for park hours and visitor rules.

 This park is car free!
 Walkers and bicycle riders can reach the site via the I-205 multi-use path, or ride MAX and buses to the Gateway Regional Center and follow the multi-use path north for about a half mile to the park entrance.